0gust1/svelte-local-gpx-viewer/README.md

 # Svelte-local-gpx-viewer

-**PROJECT UNDERGOING REFACTORING**
+**PROJECT CURRENTLY UNDER HEAVY REFACTORING**

+=> It's very likely that the project name and npm package name will change soon.
+=> Project not stable yet, expect hiccups

+## What is it?

-- An app (local first, browser only) to load geo routes files, edit their metadata and export them for sharing and web publishing.
+- An editor app (local first, browser only) to load geo routes files, edit their metadata and export them for sharing and web publishing.
-- A small collection of Svelte components to display the routes + metadata.
+- A small collection of Svelte components and webcomponents (aka custom elements) to display the routes + metadata.

-Notable technical features:
+### Notable technical features

 - Local-first database is powered by [Dexie.js](https://dexie.org/).
 - Route and map display is powered by [maplibre](https://maplibre.org/) (and the [svelte-maplibre wrapper library](https://github.com/dimfeld/svelte-maplibre)).
-- Svelte v5
+- [Svelte (v5)](https://svelte.dev/) and [Sveltekit](https://svelte.dev/docs/kit/introduction) are used for the app and components (including the webcomponents)
+- Wasm + webworkers responsive images processing for routes photos, powered by [jSquash](https://github.com/jamsinclair/jSquash)

+---

+## Outdated - will change

 <picture>
   <img src="static/dataflow.excalidraw.svg">